heyayush87/Food_Villa/README.md

  https://food-villa-tan.vercel.app/

 # Food Villa 🍴
-   • A dynamic and responsive food delivery web application built using ReactJS, showcasing efficient design and functionality for modern web development.
+   - A dynamic and responsive food delivery web application built using ReactJS, showcasing efficient design and functionality for modern web development.

 # 🍽️ FoodVilla - Key Features
-🏠 Home Page
+- 🏠 Home Page
-🍴 Displays a list of restaurants fetched from Swiggy’s API (proxied via backend)
+- 🍴 Displays a list of restaurants fetched from Swiggy’s API (proxied via backend)

-🔍 Real-time Search Bar to filter restaurants by name
+-🔍 Real-time Search Bar to filter restaurants by name

-⚡ Shimmer UI (Skeleton Loader) while data is being fetched
+- ⚡ Shimmer UI (Skeleton Loader) while data is being fetched

-✅ Responsive grid layout for all screen sizes (Mobile, Tablet, Desktop)
+- ✅ Responsive grid layout for all screen sizes (Mobile, Tablet, Desktop)

-🧭 Routing & Navigation
+# 🧭 Routing & Navigation
-🔗 React Router DOM v6 used for page navigation
+- 🔗 React Router DOM v6 used for page navigation

-📄 Routes like /, /restaurant/:id, and /about
+- 📄 Routes like /, /restaurant/:id, and /about

-📦 Dynamic Route for individual restaurant menu details
+- 📦 Dynamic Route for individual restaurant menu details

-🍛 Restaurant Menu Page
+# 🍛 Restaurant Menu Page
-🍽️ Lists all menu items for a selected restaurant
+- 🍽️ Lists all menu items for a selected restaurant

-💰 Displays pricing, item details, and availability
+- 💰 Displays pricing, item details, and availability

-🎨 Clean and responsive design for the menu layout
+- 🎨 Clean and responsive design for the menu layout

+# 🛒 Cart Functionality (Redux Toolkit)

+- ➕ Add and remove items from cart

+- 🔢 Increment/decrement quantity

+- 💾 State managed globally using Redux Toolkit slice

+- 🧹 Clear cart on checkout or manually